Home

 South Africa’s main vehicle export market, the EU, is rapidly moving towards electric vehicles as it eyes a total ban on petrol- and diesel-powered cars by 2035.

 By 2035 all new cars sold in the European Union will have to be zero-emission.
-This will have a huge impact on South Africa’s automotive sector, which generated R230-billion rand in 2023 from exports to its top five countries, four of which are in Europe.
+This will have serious implications for South Africa’s automotive sector, which generated R230-billion in 2023 from exports to its top five countries, four of which are in Europe.
 In Germany and the United Kingdom, one in every four new cars sold in 2023 was an electric vehicle.
 In Belgium that figure was 40%, according to the International Energy Agency.
+Electric vehicles made up just under 10% of new vehicle sales in the US, South Africa’s third largest export market.

 SA's key export markets are turning increasingly to electric vehicles